-A. The patient is making progress, but has not yet achieved the goals in the treatment plan.
-Continued treatment at the present level of care is assessed as necessary for continued work on the treatment plan; or

-B. The patient is not yet making progress, but has the capacity to resolve his/her problems.
+- A. The patient is making progress, but has not yet achieved the goals in the treatment plan.
+Continued treatment at the present level of care is assessed as necessary for continued work on the treatment plan; or - B. The patient is not yet making progress, but has the capacity to resolve his/her problems.
 Is actively working toward the goals in the treatment plan.
-Continued treatment at this level of care is assessed as necessary to work toward treatment goals; or

-C. New problems have been identified that are appropriately treated at the present level of care.
+Continued treatment at this level of care is assessed as necessary to work toward treatment goals; or - C. New problems have been identified that are appropriately treated at the present level of care.
 The new problems require the frequency and intensity of which can only safely be delivered in the current level of care; and

-- D. The Six Dimensions: - I. Acute intoxication and/or withdrawal potential:
+D. The Six Dimensions: